-Invite students to discuss the story.
-Prompt if needed. • Discuss the humorous ending.
-Is that what students expected?
-Reread the story together. • Retell the story in order using the pictures as a guide.
+- Discuss the ending.
+Who knows what Jack has been doing?
+Do you think he was supposed to be in the giant's house? - Students retell the story in order using the pictures on each page as a guide.
 What happened first?
 Next?
 And so on.
-How
+How did the story end?